Applied Blockchain launches FERN to bring security to private blockchain networks

 The scalability issue has been on the minds of many blockchain experts for some time now, and Applied Blockchain believes it is the first to crack the problem in a useable way.

-“There are many marketing claims, but we have yet to see a proven, secure, trustless, scalable public blockchain solution,” Applied Blockchain CEO Adi Ben-Ari, told me.
+“There are many marketing claims, but we have yet to see a proven, secure, trustless, scalable public blockchain solution,” Applied Blockchain CEO Adi Ben-Ari told me.
 “Private blockchains can scale, but they’re not trustless, so we’ve developed a protocol to increase trust and security in those networks.”

 So how, specifically, does the FERN protocol improve security?